alphanumeric-acc/alphanumeric-acc.github.io/content/english/homepage/_index.md

 ---
 # Banner
 banner:
-  title: "Welcome To T4E👋"
+  title: "Want to build smart, innovative software solutions using cloud-native and excel in your business 🚀"
-  content: "I'm <b><a href='https://tips4engineers.me/about'>Mounir El bakkali</a></b>, a software developer and content creator, I help small businesses and startups to build their software solutions."
+  content: "I'm <b><a href='https://tips4engineers.me/about'>Mounir El bakkali</a></b>, a software developer and content creator, dedicated to empowering businesses through cutting-edge technology.<br>Let's work together to apply the power of cloud-native solutions for your success"
   image: "/images/banner.png"
   button:
     enable: true